resbaz/workshop_data_management/README.md

 # workshop-data-management

-This project is a combination of practical - creating a small web based database application for the management of the Research Platforms workshops, to provide some broad stroke analysis of those workshops, and also to be a read world tutorial for Django, one that is harder than your regular tutorial.
+This project is a combination of practical and educational - we are creating a small web based database application for the management of the Research Platforms workshops, to provide some broad stroke analysis of those workshops, and also to be a read world tutorial for an intro to data modelling and a more difficult Django, one that is harder than most regular tutorials, and our introduction tutorial.